hdlugas/pycompound/README.md

    normalization_method: either 'standard' or 'softmax'
 Returns:
    np.ndarray: 1d numpy array of transformed intensities
 """

-# Normalize intensities to sum to 1
-normalize(intensities, method)
-"""
-Normalize a spectrum so intensities sum to 1 so that the intensities represent a probability distribution
-Args:
-   intensities: 1d numpy array
-   method: either 'standard' or 'softmax'
-Returns:
-   np.ndarray: 1d numpy array of normalized intensities
-"""

 # Filter HR-MS such as LC-MS/MS spectrum